10 Sonatas for Solo Violin or Viola

 Below are links to all ten scores in PDF format, much more convenient than downloading each movement in Finale.
 (There had been 11 sonatas until late November 2015; I have eliminated the old Sonata #8, using its middle movement for the first movement of the old Sonata #9 to make the new Sonata #8.
 The old #10 and #11 are now #9 and #10.)

-In 2002 I made a version of the first three sonatas for 6 string violin.
-Now (March 2017) I started a new attempt at playing violin again, and in hopes of playing 6 string violin someday, I am arranging all ten sonatas for 6 strings.
-(I'll have to wait and see if a cortisone shot in my right shoulder makes this return to playing possible.)
-The full set of ten sonatas will be done sometime in the spring or early summer.
+In 2002 I made a version of the first three sonatas for 6 string electric violin.
+In March 2017 I started a new attempt at playing violin again, which I did every ten years to no avail.
+In hopes of playing 6 string violin, I arranged all ten sonatas for 6 strings.
+However my arthritis once again made all this futile.
 Note that this arrangement has considerable differences from the original, in order to take full advantage of the instrument.
-In addition, in 2002 I arranged the Bach Sonata #1 and Partita #2 for 6 string violin, and I have just completing the difficult copywork into Finale on March 25, 2017.
+In addition, in 2002 I arranged the Bach Sonata #1 and Partita #2 for 6 string violin, and I completed the difficult copywork into Finale on March 25, 2017.
 Those two arrangements have their own web page.

 The cover photograph (included here to the upper right) is of me playing violin at age about 11.